tmack8001/picobrew/README.md

 $ picobrew (-v|--version|version)
 picobrew-cli/0.1.0 darwin-x64 node-v12.6.0
 $ picobrew --help [COMMAND]
+Command line interface used to communicate to Picobrew

+VERSION
+  picobrew-cli/0.1.0 darwin-x64 node-v12.6.0

 USAGE
-  $ picobrew COMMAND
+  $ picobrew [COMMAND]

+COMMANDS
+  hello     describe the command here help      display help for picobrew recipes   Command used to export different formats of beer recipes from the Picobrew Brewhouse. sessions  Command used to export sessions from linked machines from the Picobrew Brewhouse.
 ...
 ```
 <!-- usagestop -->
 # Commands
 <!-- commands -->
-* [`picobrew recipes [RECIPEID]`](#picobrew-hello-recipe-identifier)
+* [`picobrew recipes [RECIPEID]`](#picobrew-recipes-recipeid)
+* [`picobrew sessions [MACHINEGUID]`](#picobrew-sessions-machineguid)
 * [`picobrew help [COMMAND]`](#picobrew-help-command)

 ## `picobrew recipes [RECIPEID]`

-Common used to export different formats of beer recipes from the Picobrew Brewhouse.
+Command used to export different formats of beer recipes from the Picobrew Brewhouse.

 ```
 USAGE
   $ picobrew recipes [RECIPEID]

 OPTIONS
-  -a, --all                              (NOT SUPPORTED YET) export all recipes -f, --format=beerxml|json              [default: beerxml] format of recipe output -h, --help                             show CLI help -o, --output_filename=output_filename  custom output filename (default is to use name of brew recipe)
+  -a, --all                              export all recipes -f, --format=beerxml|json              [default: beerxml] format of recipe output -h, --help                             show CLI help -o, --output_filename=output_filename  custom output filename (default is to use name of brew recipe)